 Corporate Governance

-We’re committed to maintaining good corporate governance that is aligned with the key principles of the QCA Code
+We are committed to maintaining high standards of corporate governance appropriate to the size, complexity and strategy of the Group, aligned with the key principles of the QCA Code.

 The principles and policies of the QCA Code that support our medium- to long-term success

-CloudCoCo Group Plc. operates a business model and growth strategy that promotes the generation of shareholder value through the growth and retention of recurring revenue streams.
+CloudCoCo Group Plc. operates a business model and growth strategy that promotes the generation of shareholder value through the growth of its e-commerce platform for IT hardware and components, supported by scalable operations, disciplined risk management and strong customer service.
 The company promotes professionalism, openness, honesty and integrity between its customers, staff, shareholders and suppliers.

 img-long-term-success